sarah2244-4/Project-1-goldenapevisualmedia/README.md

 The site was deployed to GitHub pages.
 To do this the steps followed were:
 - In the GitHub repository, go to Settings
 - From the source section drop-down menu, select the Master Branch
-- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-- The live link can be found [HERE](https//)
+- The live link can be found [HERE](https://sarah2244-4.github.io/Project-1-goldenapevisualmedia/)

 ## Credits